BRUCEBINYE/SnailBaLLsp/README.md

 ```

-## Embedding extraxtion
+## Embedding extraction

-SnailBallsp uses RNA secondary structure embeddings of COI, 16S, H3, 18S, ITS1, and ITS2, which are extracted by the RNA foundation model ERNIE-RNA ([https://github.com/Bruce-ywj/ERNIE-RNA](https://github.com/Bruce-ywj/ERNIE-RNA)); and also used DNA barcoding embedding of COI extracted by the DNA barcoding foundation model BarcodeMAE ([https://github.com/bioscan-ml/BarcodeMAE](https://github.com/bioscan-ml/BarcodeMAE)).
+SnailBallsp uses RNA secondary structure embeddings of COI, 16S, H3, 18S, ITS1, and ITS2, which are extracted from the RNA foundation model ERNIE-RNA ([https://github.com/Bruce-ywj/ERNIE-RNA](https://github.com/Bruce-ywj/ERNIE-RNA)); and also used DNA barcoding embedding of COI extracted from the DNA barcoding foundation model BarcodeMAE ([https://github.com/bioscan-ml/BarcodeMAE](https://github.com/bioscan-ml/BarcodeMAE)).

 Please extract the embeddings of related barcoding types according to the guideline of the two methods.
 Here, we assume that you have successfully obtained embeddings from DNA barcoding sequences according the manuals of ERNIE-RNA ([https://github.com/Bruce-ywj/ERNIE-RNA](https://github.com/Bruce-ywj/ERNIE-RNA)) and BarcodeMAE ([https://github.com/bioscan-ml/BarcodeMAE](https://github.com/bioscan-ml/BarcodeMAE)).